Sher

 What keeps me coming back every single day is the change.

 Sometimes it happens within weeks — a child who once clung to the gate, suddenly jogging in with a smile.
-Sometimes it takes months of steady, consistent work.
+Sometimes it takes months of patient, consistent presence.
 I once supported a child through severe stage fright and watched that same child stand in front of an audience with quiet confidence just one year later.
+That kind of shift doesn't come from a lesson plan.
+It comes from being a steady, trustworthy adult in a child's life over time.

 "Inclusion is not a policy I follow.
 It is how I teach — because I have seen firsthand what it does for a child when they finally feel like they belong."